rowenhama/Guta-RaMwari-Fundraising/Readme.md

 ## 🎉 Thanks for Joining

 Thank you for being a part of this project!
-Together, we can make a significant impact."
+Together, we can make a significant impact.